DominiqueMakowski/CV/cv/cv.typ

   // One row, in the order a reader would use them: how to reach him, then
   // where the work is.
   //
-  // Each item is labelled by what it is rather than by its identifier.
-A
+  // The email, website, GitHub and ORCID are quoted verbatim, because a
-  // username and a Scholar profile id are strings only the link needs; "GitHub"
+  // screening parser that reads only the text layer never sees a link target:
-  // and "Google Scholar" say where the link goes, which is the only thing the
+  // an address that exists only behind the word "GitHub" is not in the CV as
-  // line has room to say.
-The address and the ORCID are the exceptions, and for
+  // far as it is concerned.
+The Scholar profile is the exception.
+Its id is a
-  // the same reason in reverse: those *are* quoted verbatim, one typed into a
+  // string nobody types or searches for, so "Google Scholar" says where the
-  // browser and one cited in a form. let contacts = () if email != "" {
+  // link goes and the id stays in the link. let contacts = () if email != "" {
     contacts.push(contact-item(fa-envelope, email, "mailto:" + email))